mdozmorov/presentations/ioslides_template/README.md

-This presentation is a ioslides template
+This presentation is a ioslides template.
+Intended for in-class presentations.

 See it in action at (URL)